 What is a full liquid diet?

 Full liquid diets are composed only of fluids or foods that are liquid at room temperature.
-Full liquid diets are less restricting than clear liquid diets, as they include dairy products.
+Full liquid diets include dairy products and are therefore less restricting than clear liquid diets.

 Clear and full liquid diets are often recommended before or after certain types of surgery and are not recommended for long-term use.